sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/6000 - sections-example-table-grid.md

 ---
-title: "Advanced: table grid example"
+title: "Advanced: Table grid example"
 hidden: false

 ---

-Advanced: table grid
-====
+This example shows:

+- Finding repeating vertical sections by nesting them in parent sections.
+- Ignoring repeated multiple anchor matches.
+For more information, see [Multiple anchors in section](doc:section-nuances#multiple-anchors-in-section).

 Overview
 ----

-To give a broad overview using vertical sections for a table grid:
+To give a broad overview of using vertical sections for a table grid, see the following image:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/vertical_sections_table_grid.png)

-In the preceding image,
+In the preceding image, the config uses sections as follows:

-1. define sections for car models, including their trims.
+1. Defines sections for car models, including their trims.

-2. define nested vertical sections for car trims.
+2. Defines nested vertical sections for car trims.

-The following abbreviated YML notation to give a brief idea of the more complex SenseML JSON, and shows:
+The following abbreviated YML notation to give a brief idea of the more complex SenseML JSON:

-- Using the Offset Y parameter in vertical sections to exclude non-columnar headings (for example, "2014 Toyota Camry") so as not to break column recognition.
-- The parent section group, `car_model`, uses an offset to include the heading with car model and year.
-- The parent section group demonstrates that without a Require Stop parameter, Sensible starts the next section on the first repeated instance of `trim` that follows the starting line vertically, but ignores repeats on the same horizontal line as the starting line.
-The nested section group demonstrates the same behavior with the match-all regex `.+` .
-For more information, see [Multiple anchors in section](doc:section-nuances#multiple-anchors-in-section).
-- Configuring column recognition in a vertical section with the Min Column Gap parameter, so that column recognition doesn't break on the whitespace gaps in each trim specs column.

 ```yml
 sections: